yuxi-TJU/MolSim-Transport/README.md

 To demonstrate the versatility and robustness of our model, we selected six representative systems that have been previously reported in experimental research works by scholars in the field.
 These systems serve as benchmarks, allowing us to validate the accuracy and efficiency of our model, as well as its practical utility in addressing real-world scientific problems.
 Here is a brief introduction to the origins and characteristics of these six systems:

 1. System 1 - This system
-2. System 2 - This system
+2. System 2 - This system Fano Resonance charged molecule
+3. System 3 - This system DQI in the heterocyclic molecule
+4. System 4 - This system
+5. System 5 - This system
+6. System 6 - This system biased device rectifier in ferrocenyl molecule